oasci/pitt-biosc1540-2025s/content/cbytes/index.md

 These walkthroughs are a valuable resource for improving your programming skills and deepening your understanding.

 **6. Generative AI Prohibition**
 While CBytes are designed to encourage learning and creativity, the use of generative AI tools such as ChatGPT, GitHub Copilot, or similar technologies to directly solve problems is strictly prohibited.
 These tools undermine the purpose of the challenges, which is to develop your own understanding and problem-solving skills.

 **7. Consequences**
 Participation in CBytes is a privilege designed to enhance your learning and reward your efforts.
 To maintain a fair and engaging experience for everyone, adherence to the program’s rules is mandatory.
 If any rules are violated, the following consequences will apply:

--   Any ATP earned through the program will be revoked and converted to ADP, rendering them void.
+-   Any ATP earned through the program will be revoked and converted to **Alex Disapproval Points (ADP)**, rendering them void.
     This applies to all ATP accumulated up to the point of the violation.
 -   Students found breaking the rules will lose the ability to participate in future CByte challenges.
     This includes forfeiting the opportunity to earn ATP or gain access to related rewards.

 ### Who Developed CBytes?